OutSystems/docs-howtos/src/front-end/unsaved-changes/unsaved-changes.md

 ---

-# How can you prevent users from losing unsaved changes?
+# How to prevent end users from losing unsaved changes

 When you want to prevent the loss of unsaved changes in a Reactive Web application, you need to add some additional logic and JavaScript.